evanthegrayt/cdc/README.md

 CDC_DIRS=($HOME/dir_with_repos $HOME/workspace/repos)
 ```

-I chose to allow both methods because some people prefer not to pollute their
-environment, and some poeple don't like creating a lot of dotfiles in their home
-directory.
-I prefer to create the files, but feel free to choose the method you
-prefer.

 ## Usage
 Typing `cdc <TAB>` will list all available directories, and this list is built
 on the fly; nothing is hard-coded.
 Hit `return` after typing the directory name